Posted on June 28, 2017 in Addiction

 - Do not enable the addiction.
 Set strict boundaries with your husband and make sure he understands what those entail.
 Separate your bank accounts if needed so he cannot use your money, for example.
 Enabling can be discreet, like cleaning up an addict’s messes (literally and metaphorically).
 Instead, let your husband clean up his own messes and face the consequences of his addiction.

 - Find treatment options for your husband.
-When your husband finally agrees to go to rehab, you want to seize the moment and check him in right away.
+When your husband finally agrees to go to a rehab program, you want to seize the moment and check him in right away.
 Do research ahead of time to find out which treatment options are best.

 - Consider an intervention.
 If you’re having a hard time communicating with your husband and he refuses to admit he has a problem or that he needs help, consider contacting an interventionist for assistance.